kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - SW10 - SW13 - (REQUIRED) - Configures the Character generator ROM
   - Note : See silkscreen for details of this.
   - Note : Switched On = Logic 1, Switched Off = Logic 0
-- RV2 - configures the signal level (volume) sent to the audio amplifier
+- RV2 - configures the signal level (volume) sent to the audio amplifier.
-- RV4 - horizontal position of video image
+- RV4 - horizontal position of video image.
-- RV5 - vertical position of video image
+- RV5 - vertical position of video image.

 ## Optional Headers